Let’s start at the beginning! What are sulphates?

 No, of course an admixture won’t assist for existing concrete (unless you’re doing cementitious repairs).

 But AQURON 7000 is a real friend for even aged concrete.
-The treatment penetrates around 150mm into the substrate, regardless of gravity, and arrests the reactivity occurring deep inside the matrix.
-By immobilizing the moisture, the reactions are robbed of their food and drink, and cannot extend.
-This means effective protection for the reinforcing steel.
+The treatment penetrates around 150mm into the substrate, regardless of gravity, effectively protecting the reinforcing steel.

 Real projects, real answers